bekabug/100-days-of-code/log.md

 1. I cloned my first forked repo...this one! yay!
 Had to get help from my codeschool FB group ^_^;
 2. Getting acquainted with markdown took more time than I thought...
 3. I'm now pretty well wiped out and I did no coding whatsoever.
-4. Installing XAMPP - may regret later.
+4. Installed XAMPP - may regret later.
-5.
+5. Installed Composer
+6.

 **Thoughts:**
 Found some books that I'm eager to read.
 I'm going to have to get a MBP.
 This Dell with its broken trackpad is making me miserable.